-- Will ensure a member of the governing body is nominated to liaise with the Local Authority, the Trust and/or partner agencies on issues of child protection in relation to safeguarding and in the event of allegations of abuse made against the Headteacher or member of the governing body. - Will ensure that all staff and volunteers are aware of the indicators of abuse and neglect as outlined in KCSIE, 2019 paragraph 20-25.
-This includes abuse, physical abuse, emotional abuse, sexual abuse and neglect. - Will ensure there is no period where there is no appointed safeguarding governor.
+- ensure that all staff and volunteers are aware of the indicators of abuse and neglect as outlined in KCSIE, 2020 paragraph 19-26.
+This includes abuse, physical abuse, emotional abuse, sexual abuse and neglect; - ensure there is no period where there is no appointed safeguarding governor.
 E.g. after a member resigns and before another is appointed.
-If necessary, a governing body will provide a transition period where there will be two appointed governors. - Will ensure that the school has a child safeguarding policy, Single Central Record, Staff Conduct policy and procedures in place, operates Safer Recruitment procedures, makes appropriate checks on staff and volunteers and has procedures for dealing with allegations against staff and volunteers that all comply with the Local Authorities Safeguarding Board Local Authority Designated Officer (LADO). - Will ensure that each school creates a culture of Safer Recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might pose a risk to children (Part three: Safer Recruitment, Keeping Children Safe in Education 2019). - Staff, Governors and volunteers are aware of the 4 types of indicators of abuse/neglect. - Has appointed a member of staff of the school's leadership team to the role of Senior Designated Safeguarding Lead. - Will ensure the school keeps an up to date Single Central Record of pre-employment checks, specifying when the check was made and when it will be renewed.

-- Monitors the adequacy of resources committed to child safeguarding, and the staff and governor training profile. - Recognises that neither it, nor individual Governors, have a role in dealing with individual cases or a right to know details of cases (except when exercising their disciplinary functions in respect of allegations against staff). - Will make sure that the child safeguarding policy is available to parents and children on request.
-You may wish to have a separate document which outlines the procedures and processes staff are expected to engage with and follow. - Will ensure this policy and practice complements other policies e.g. anti-bullying including cyber bullying, health and safety, to ensure an integrated model of safeguarding operates across the school.
+If necessary, a governing body will provide a transition period where there will be two appointed governors; - ensure that the school has a child safeguarding policy, Single Central Record, Staff Conduct policy and procedures in place, operates Safer Recruitment procedures, makes appropriate checks on staff and volunteers and has procedures for dealing with allegations against staff and volunteers that all comply with the Local Authorities Safeguarding Board Local Authority Designated Officer (LADO); - ensure that each school creates a culture of Safer Recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might pose a risk to children (Part three: Safer Recruitment, Keeping Children Safe in Education 2020; - ensure staff, Governors and volunteers are aware of the 4 types of indicators of abuse/neglect; - ensure that the school has appointed a member of staff of the school's leadership team to the role of Senior Designated Safeguarding Lead; - ensure the school keeps an up to date Single Central Record of pre-employment checks, specifying when the check was made and when it will be renewed; - monitor the adequacy of resources committed to child safeguarding, and the staff and governor training profile; - recognise that neither it, nor individual Governors, have a role in dealing with individual cases or a right to know details of cases (except when exercising their disciplinary functions in respect of allegations against staff); - make sure that the child safeguarding policy is available to parents and children on request.
+You may wish to have a separate document which outlines the procedures and processes staff are expected to engage with and follow; - ensure this policy and practice complements other policies e.g. anti-bullying including cyber bullying, health and safety, to ensure an integrated model of safeguarding operates across the school.